TrivadisPF/platys-modern-data-platform/docker/README.md

 ## Services accessible on Analytics Platform
 The following service are available as part of the Analytics platform.

-Please make sure that you add a entry to your `/etc/hosts` file with the alias `analyticsplatform` and pointing to the IP address of the docker host.
+Please make sure that you add an entry to your `/etc/hosts` file with the alias `analyticsplatform` and pointing to the IP address of the docker host.

 Type | Service | Url
 ------|------- | -------------